Nick Pratto Preview, Player Props: Royals vs. Tigers

 Nick Pratto At The Plate

-- He has hit a long ball in seven games this year (8.1%), leaving the park in 2.1% of his plate appearances.
+- Looking at the 86 games he has played this year, he's hit a home run in seven of them (8.1%), and in 2.1% of his trips to the plate.

-- Pratto has driven in a run in 25 games this year (29.1%), including seven games with more than one RBI (8.1%).
-He has also driven in three or more of his team's runs in two contests.
+- Pratto has driven home a run in 25 games this year (29.1%), including more than one RBI in 8.1% of his games and producing three or more of his team's runs on two occasions..

-- He has scored in 28 of 86 games this season, and more than once 4 times.
+- In 28 of 86 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.